Helium-Labs/Zorkin/README.md

   <img src="./Logo.png" alt="Logo" height="200">
 </p>

+Zorkin is a collection of methods for how we can get ZK OAuth2 in general working on Algorand.
+It documents several designs, which are being considered for development.
+There are multiple ways it can be done.
+Each major section represents one way.

+# Bridging ZKLogin by with Wormhole

 The innovative [ZKLogin by Sui](https://sui.io/zklogin) utilizes ZK-SNARKS technology to provide secure OAuth2-based access to Sui accounts through OpenIDConnect service providers like Google.
 It uniquely confines spending key material within the browser client and ensures JWTs remain off-chain, significantly enhancing security.